git-town/git-town/README.md

 </p>

-Git Town provides additional Git commands that automate the creation, synchronization, and cleanup of Git branches.
+Git Town provides additional Git commands that automate the creation, synchronization, shipping, and cleanup of Git branches.
 Compatible with all major Git workflows including Git Flow, GitHub Flow, GitLab Flow, and trunk-based development.
 Supports mono-repos and stacked changes.
 Check out [this screencast](https://youtu.be/oLaUsUlFfTo) for an introduction.

 #### Typical development commands